J&J COVID-19 vaccine under EU review over blood clots, AstraZeneca probe grows

 J&J’s single-dose vaccine has been approved for EU use, but a rollout is yet to begin.
 It is mainly being used in the United States currently.

-The EMA also said five cases of capillary leak syndrome linked to AstraZeneca’s vaccine were reported.
+The EMA also said five cases of capillary leak syndrome in people who received AstraZeneca’s vaccine were reported.

 The condition, in which blood leaks from the smallest of vessels into muscles and body cavities, is characterised by swelling and a drop in blood pressure.
 AstraZeneca did not immediately respond to a request for comment.